asfadmin/hyp3-in-a-box/docs/_static/setup.rst

     The API CIDR range is to limit access to the API.
 The default (0.0.0.0/0) allows all traffic through.

     Solution stack name it the Elastic Beanstalk.
-To find then newest version go here:
+To find the newest version go here:

         - `Elastic Beanstalk Solution Stack`_.